sytandas/ainotes/README.md

 ## ✨ Why this repo?

-To learn by doing. `ainotes` is my digital notebook for testing ideas, building intuition, and revisiting what I've learned.
+To learn by doing for testing ideas, building intuition, and revisiting what I've learned.

 ---